 Capital Projects (Future Capital Outlays) - These funds are restricted for future capital expenditures to be made in future years.
 When the Fire District desires to utilize these funds in their annual budget, a capital resolution must be passed by the Board of Fire Commissioners prior to any expenditure against a capital appropriation.
-As of December 31, 2018, the balance is \$1,064,815.84.
+As of December 31, 2019, the balance is \$1,219,804.84.

-New Jersey Unemployment Trust Fund - In accordance with the State of New Jersey, Department of Labor, the Board of Fire Commissioners has elected to fund its New Jersey Unemployment Compensation Insurance under the "Benefit Reimbursement Method" (see note 11).
-As a result, there exists at December 31, 2018 a restricted fund balance in the amount of \$36,564.45 for future unemployment claims.
+New Jersey Unemployment Trust Fund - Pursuant to N.J.S.A.
+43:21-7.3g, the Board of Fire Commissioners has elected to fund its New Jersey Unemployment Compensation Insurance under the "Benefit Reimbursement Method" (see note 11).
+As a result, there exists at December 31, 2019 a restricted fund balance from employer contributions in the amount of \$36,601.59 for future unemployment claims.

 For Dedicated Penalties - Pursuant to N.J.A.C.
 5:70-2.12A, certain monies collected by the Fire District for violations by property owners must be placed in the general treasury of the Fire District and be subject to separate accounting.
 These monies are required to fund the cost of firefighter training and / or new firefighting equipment.
-As of December 31, 2018, such funds collected by the Fire District amount to \$15,569.50.
+As of December 31, 2019, such funds collected by the Fire District amount to \$22,359.50.